 Shaffer Art Building

 The Shaffer Art Building houses the School of Art’s programs in illustration and painting.
-It is also home to the Department of Transmedia, jazz studies in the Setnor School of Music, and Syracuse University Art Galleries.
+It is also home to the Department of Transmedia, jazz studies in the Setnor School of Music, and Syracuse University Art Museum.
 The building contains a 60-seat lecture hall and the 300-seat Shemin Auditorium.
 Painting facilities include well-lit studios that have special skylights receiving north light and a complete workshop.

 Shaffer houses private studio spaces for students working in painting.
 M.F.A. candidates have excellent facilities in which to pursue independent work and research.
 Each student has a studio space and is encouraged to be self-motivated.
 Studios are well lit and have special skylights receiving north light.

 Exhibition spaces in Shaffer include the Michael Sickler Gallery and the Wall.

 Smith Hall is emerging as a hub for collaborative and interdisciplinary programs and graduate studies in the College of Visual and Performing Arts.
 It includes a drawing classroom and studio spaces for studio arts and Department of Transmedia graduate students.
 It is also home to the M.F.A. in design program, the graduate program in museum studies, and the Canary Lab.
 A wood shop and workshop area are located in the basement.
 Random Access Gallery, a graduate-run exhibition space, is on the first floor.